 If after reading this article you have more questions, we invite you to contact us at one of our local DUI law offices.

-When a defendant is convicted of driving under the influence in California for the first time, the potential penalties for a first offense DUI are as follows6:
+When you are convicted of driving under the influence in California for the first time, the potential penalties for a first-offense DUI are as follows6:

 - Informal (otherwise known as “summary”) probation for three to five years,